Aashay-chaudhari/Test-task-Zero-LLM/README.md

 # Test-task-Zero-LLM

 I have leveraged Langchain and Streamlit for rapid development.
 I had some doubts in identifying what format the date is in, to transform it into the required format later.
+*I did not understand what exactly was asked in the bonus question.
+I'm confident I would be able to answer it if I was able to ask some questions to get a better understanding of what was asked*

 Steps to download and use:
 -> Clone the repo